 Dwelling the on shame, instead of dealing with the problem is the equivalent to picking a wound that is trying to heal.
 You will inadvertently prolong the pain and hurt for both parties, gradually chipping away whatever chance you had for healing and rebuilding the burnt bridge.
 This could ultimately lead to doom and gloom for the marriage/relationship.
 Both the cheater and the partner who was cheated on are victims in every act of an affair.

 The societal assumption that the person who is hurt the worst in such a situation is the faithful spouse couldn’t be any farther from the truth.
-Although to every general rule there is always an exception, but in most cases the offending spouse could unsurprisingly bear the most hurt from the affair and can slip into a dark state; struggling with intense guilt, low self-worth and even depression.
+Although to every general rule there is always an exception, in most cases the offending spouse could bear the most hurt from the affair.
+This can cause them to slip into a dark state.
+As a result, they find themselves struggling with intense guilt, low self-worth, and even depression.